Results-Driven Websites for Life and Health Insurance Companies

 At first glance the William Avon Insurance Group website appears to focus on giving visitors quick quotes on all of the above, although each request links to a quote request form rather than churning out a price.
 The tactic here is to capture a visitor’s contact information so that an agent can call and discuss their personal needs on a one-on-one basis.

-State Farm Insurance takes a completely different approach and details why life insurance is so important, and each policy type has its own overview on a separate page.
+State Farm Insurance (now Desjardins Agents Insurance) takes a completely different approach and details why life insurance is so important, and each policy type has its own overview on a separate page.

 The first approach may work for folk who already have an inkling of what they need, but many people want to understand more about the policy and which offer is the best fit for their needs.
 As a rule of thumb, ensure your website navigation appeals to all: for those who already know what they want, ensure they can head straight to the quote section; for people who like to read up on the different life and health policies, provide the detailed information on individual pages.
 This way you are catering to both types of people: the skim reader and the eye-for-detail individual.